 More importantly, Mongolia shares its southern border with China.
 This naturally prompts a surge of cross-border trade and investment between the two.
 After all, China’s starting to deplete its own natural resources.

 Of course, Mongolia also needs China.
 This is because the country is landlocked between China and Siberia.
-There’s no other option besides having a modern rail transportation system, and good relations with China, if Mongolia wants to profit from its vast resource wealth.

 Less About Making Money, More About Power